dhutapratama/docs/eloquent-resources.md

 <a name="preserving-collection-keys"></a>
 #### Preserving Collection Keys

-When returning a resource collection from a route, Laravel resets the collection's keys so that they are in numerical order.
+When returning a resource collection from a route, Lets resets the collection's keys so that they are in numerical order.
 However, you may add a `preserveKeys` property to your resource class indicating whether a collection's original keys should be preserved:

     <?php